 Step 1: Field Harvesting and Tote Management

 When field harvesting cannabis, each employee is assigned their own harvest tote, typically stackable 27-gallon plastic totes.
 When a tote is full, it is brought to the edge of the field and stacked in a shaded box truck.
 In some cases, a tractor or truck is driven into the field to minimize the manual handling of totes.
-To maintain product integrity, it is important to choose harvest totes that are easily handled by workers and prevent compression of material at the bottom.
+To maintain product integrity, workers must choose harvest totes that they can easily handle and that prevent compression of the material at the bottom.

 Step 2: Transportation and Short-Term Storage